5 Year Old Weight Chart | Growth Facts Unveiled

 Weight Percentiles Explained

 Percentiles indicate how a child’s weight compares with peers of the same age and sex.
-For example, if a child is in the 50th percentile for weight, they weigh more than half of their peers.
+For example, if a child is in the 50th percentile for weight, they weigh more than about half of children in the same age and sex reference group.

 Common percentile markers include: